anselm/blox/IDEAS.md

 		but it would be nice to have directed events

-# [ DONE ] Usability feature - make it so that users don't have to declare a child group at all
+# [ DONE ] implicit children - Usability feature - make it so that users don't have to declare a child group at all

 	at the moment the parent blox namespace is directly polluted with behaviors and functions it might be nice to pollute it with children blox as well because this would make it easier for users to work in text